Val Majewski: Oakland Athletics

 In 2010, Majewski returned to the Atlantic League for the start of the season for the third straight season, this time with the York Revolution.
 Also for the third straight season, he hooked on with a major league organization partway through the season, signing a minor league contract with the Oakland Athletics on May 27.
 After finishing the season with the Double-A Midland RockHounds, he became a free agent.

+York Revolution

+Majewski signed with the York Revolution of the Atlantic League of Professional Baseball to begin the 2011 season.
+In 71 appearances for the Revolution, Majewski slashed .317/.398/.498 with 11 home runs, 48 RBI, and 10 stolen bases.

 Texas Rangers

-After returning to the York Revolution for the first half of the 2011 Atlantic League season, Majewski signed a minor league contract with the Texas Rangers on July 25, 2011, and was assigned to the Triple-A Round Rock Express.
+On July 25, 2011, Majewski signed a minor league contract with the Texas Rangers organization and was assigned to the Triple-A Round Rock Express.
 Following the completion of the Round Rock season, he requested and was given his release.
 He returned to the York Revolution which had made the Atlantic League playoffs.